fantasycalendar/Fantasy-Calendar/public/policies/GDPR Privacy Policy.md

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.

-Fantasy-Calendar will take all the steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organisation or a country unless there are adequate controls in place including the security of your data and other personal information.
+Fantasy Calendar Ltd will take all the steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organisation or a country unless there are adequate controls in place including the security of your data and other personal information.

 ## Disclosure of Data
 Disclosure for Law Enforcement
-Under certain circumstances, Fantasy-Calendar may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).
+Under certain circumstances, Fantasy Calendar Ltd may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).

 ### Legal Requirements
-Fantasy-Calendar may disclose your Personal Data in the good faith belief that such action is necessary to:
+Fantasy Calendar Ltd may disclose your Personal Data in the good faith belief that such action is necessary to:

 * To comply with a legal obligation
-* To protect and defend the rights or property of Fantasy-Calendar
+* To protect and defend the rights or property of Fantasy Calendar Ltd
 * To prevent or investigate possible wrongdoing in connection with the Service
 * To protect the personal safety of users of the Service or the public
 * To protect against legal liability